Gastric Emptying Study

 What is a gastric emptying study?

 The most common type of gastric emptying study is a procedure that is done by nuclear medicine physicians using radioactive chemicals that measures the speed with which food empties from the stomach and enters the small intestine.
 Gastric emptying studies are used for evaluating patients who are having symptoms that may be due to slow and, less commonly, rapid emptying of the stomach.
-The symptoms of slow emptying are primarily nausea, vomiting, and abdominal fullness after eating.
+The symptoms of slow emptying are primarily nausea, vomiting, abdominal pain, and abdominal fullness after eating.
 The symptoms of rapid emptying are diarrhea, weakness, or light-headedness after eating.

 How is a gastric emptying study done?